riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

   * Raw dumps are most consistently available in various datasets such as

       * pagecounts-raw (December 10, 2007 -- August 5, 2016), which only
-        includes desktop pageviews
+        includes desktop pageviews and does not exclude bots
       * pagecounts-all-sites (September 23, 2014 -- August 5, 2016), which
-        includes mobile pageviews
+        includes desktop as well as mobile pageviews but does not exclude bots
-      * pageviews (starting May 1, 2015), which is the most reliable but only recently became available
+      * pageviews (starting May 1, 2015), which includes desktop as well as mobile pageviews and excludes bots, but only recently became available

     However all of these datasets are difficult to manage due to their large file sizes.